dnp3/opendnp3-guide/source/faq/index.rst

 * The tests have been ported to Catch++
 * The library has a faster and safer application layer parsing mechanism

-**Which is the license for the library?
-Can I use it on closed source projects?**

-All source code in the main repository is licensed under the `Apache Version 2`_.
-You may use the library in closed-source derivative works, however, you must still honor the minimal requirements of the license.
-For example, when you redistribute your derivative work it must contain a copy of the license and a notification.

 **The project is written in C++ but there are bindings for Java and C#.
 Which languages/IDEs/Operating System do you encourage to use when developing an opendnp3 application?**

 1. In theory, you can build the C++ library on any OS that is supported by `ASIO`_.
 We know that Windows, Linux, and OSX work.